wdi-sg/gitbook-2019/06-ruby-rails/ruby-intro/ruby-js.md

 ### Enumerables and Collections
-Enumberables are a kind of module that you use to manipluate **collections**
+Enumberables are a kind of module that you use to manipluate **collections** (collections are arrays and hashes)

+A collection has methods that you can call on it that does the same job as a `for` loop: visits every value so that you can do something at each value.

+Like the other plain data *types*, ruby gives many different kinds of iteration methods on collections- most types of repeating actions you want to do on a collection of things, ruby has it.

+#### Each

+The simplest example is `each` which replaces a for loop (or the JS forEach function)

 `.each` is a module method implemented for every kind of collection (array and hash)